 Inventories and Obsolescence

 The group must have an inventory to deliver to the customer.
 Inventories can be be subject to obsolescence through a variety of circumstances such as new or changed product design, changed raw material, phase out the product, expired expiration date, etc. .
 If inventories are not used, there may be substantial additional costs.

 Disruptions in production

-AQ has a comprehensive process chain, and production units with operations in Bulgaria, Canada, Estonia, Finland, India, Italy, China, Mexico, Poland, Sweden, Thailand, USA, Hungary, Serbia and Lithuania for manufacturing in various technology areas.
+AQ has a comprehensive process chain, and production units with operations in Bulgaria, Canada, Estonia, Finland, India, Italy, China, Mexico, Poland, Sweden, USA, Hungary, Serbia and Lithuania for manufacturing in various technology areas.
 Interruption or failure of any process on any of the production sites, caused by for example fire, mechanical breakdown, weather conditions, natural disasters or labor disputes can have a negative effects since it will prevent The Group from fulfilling deliveries to customers which are often dependent on timely deliveries, this may cause additional costs for the Group's business, financial condition and results.

 AQ often deliver components and systems with warranty terms of 24 months after the delivery date, or in accordance with what has been agreed.
 Repair or replacement of defective components occurs if the process differs from what has been agreed, inferior workmanship or faulty fabrication process.
 For system deliveries, inferior products will need repairs or service, either at the Company or at the customer or end user.
 In addition, the customer may be entitled to damages.
 It can mean significant additional costs for AQ which may affect the Company's financial position and earnings.